 Google Ads is based on a bidding system.
 You, the advertiser, sets the maximum bid amount that you’re willing to pay for a click on your ad.
 The Ads auction then uses both your quality score and your bid to determine your ad’s position.
 This means that even if your competition sets a higher bid, you can still win a higher position at a lower price.
 Once your bid is set, Google will attempt to drive the most traffic possible with your daily budget.

 You have three options for bidding: CPC, CPM, CPA or CPE.
 Cost-per-click (CPC), is the amount you pay per click on your ad.
-Cost per mille (CPM), is the amount you pay per one thousand ad impressions.
+Cost per mile (CPM), is the amount you pay per one thousand ad impressions.
 Cost Per Acquisition (CPA) is the amount you pay per customer that converts.
 Cost per engagement (CPE), is the amount you pay when someone takes a predetermined action with your ad.

 Now it’s time to start bidding.
 Your bid amount will greatly depend on your budget and your KPI’s, but remember that your ability to rank in Google Ads depends on how you set up your bids and the amount you set as your maximum bid.